int19h/jbomohi/dict/fancyxra/comments.md

  (Note: I fell into a bad English habit.
 What I should have said is that the trace of log is a subset of R^2, not that I can plot it.)

+## 2014-03-03T01:34:04Z — krtisfranks (comment 1030, on definition 53124, in reply to 1028)

+Corrections Re: Domain and range should be specified

+I saw your response to the other bit.
+Thank you.

+The drawer terbri is not the last but is actually the penultimate terbri of this current proposal.